limi/limi.github.io/_posts/2008-01-29-things-plone.md

 On the front-end, projects like [Plone4Artists] have explored a number of different approaches to handling these types of data in Plone, and there are several important lessons to learn there.

-## #5: Streamlined, unified install experience on all&nbsp;platforms
+## #5: Streamlined, unified install experience on all platforms

 Plone already has the best install experience of any content management system — it’s really the Gold Standard in how easy you can make it to get started with such a sophisticated framework across all the major platforms.
 So why do we need to change it?
 The reason is simple: recent progress towards integration and unification with the Python world — especially eggs (similar to JAR files for those of you from the Java world) — necessitates some improvements here.